So, I thought, hey, may as well roll up my sleeves and put together the ultimate collection of such recipes so you’ll

-Ruxandra is partly known for her creative twists on Middle Eastern cuisine, particularly when she takes popular non-vegan Middle Eastern recipes and transforms them into just-as-delicious versions without animal foods.
+Ruxandra is partly known for her creative twists on Middle Eastern cuisine, particularly when she takes popular non-vegan Middle Eastern recipes and transforms them into just-as-delicious, vegan-friendly versions.

 But this time, we’re talking about muhammara, which is traditionally 100% plant-based, and Ruxandra has devised an exquisite, 8-ingredient recipe you need to make for your next party appetizer!

 This dill and chive bean dip and spread ticks all the right boxes, especially if you’re trying your best to avoid the use of oils.

 It’s highly nutritious, offers a good dose of protein, uses simple ingredients and takes a mere 10 minutes to make!

 This right here is the sandwich spread Anjali wouldn’t live without if she had to pick one.

 It’s versatile, gluten-free and brightly-green; perfect as a dressing, dip, spread or whatever you need it to be.